-A character is in a very nature oriented setting, with all kinds of wild plants surrounding them.
-They're doing whatever it is they planned to do, and at some point pick up or walk into an ordinary looking plant.
+A character is in a very nature-oriented setting, with all kinds of wild plants surrounding them.
+They're doing whatever it is they planned to do, and at some point pick up or walk into an ordinary-looking plant.
 After a small amount of contact with it, someone who is more knowledgeable about nature will casually inform them "That's poison ivy" (or poison oak, the plants have the same toxin).

-Google the types of injuries these plants can create (Unless you'd really like to see an example of a blister the size of a football).
+Note: These are generally Played for Laughs.
+If you're weak of stomach, do not look up the types of injuries these plants can create (Unless you'd really like to see an example of a blister the size of a football).
 Oh, and poison sumac, if burned, releases a gas that causes allergic reactions that can kill.
 It really pays to know your plants before you go hiking.

 - The Legend of Spyro: A New Dawn: After going awhile into the forest temple, Sparx begins getting an unpleasant rash.
 Ember identifies the plants in the bush he passed through as poison ivy, which she knows because her mother taught her about it (not because Dragons get poison ivy, which they don't, but because eating it is really dangerous).